QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 random variables :math:`\theta_s, \epsilon_{s}^i, s \geq t` with their mathematical expectations conditioned on history :math:`w^t`.

-The equilibrium with two noise-ridden observations on :math:`\theta_t` we call a **pooling equilibrium**
+We call the equilibrium with two noise-ridden observations on :math:`\theta_t` a **pooling equilibrium**

 -  It corresponds to an arrangement in which at the beginning of each period firms in industries :math:`1` and :math:`2` somehow get together and share information about current values of their noisy signals on :math:`\theta`.

-We want ultimately to compare outcomes in such a *pooling equilibrium* with an equilibrium under the following information structure for a firm in industry :math:`i` that interested :cite:`townsend`:
+We want ultimately to compare outcomes in  a pooling equilibrium with an equilibrium under the following alternative information structure for a firm in industry :math:`i` that interested :cite:`townsend`:

 -  **Firm** :math:`i`\ ’s **noise-ridden signal on** :math:`\theta_t` **and the